 - 1. Health insurance coverage information for taxpayer, spouse and all dependents. - 2.
-If taxpayer doesn't have full-year coveragebring info on any monthly coverage. - 3.
+If taxpayer doesn't have full-year coverage - bring info on any monthly coverage. - 3.
 If health insurance was purchased through the Marketplace/Exchange, Form 1095-A. (This should be received in the mail by January 31.) - 4.
 Any health care exemptions received from the Marketplace/Exchange. - 5.
 ALL information needed to complete returns for taxpayer, spouse, and for each dependent that has a filing requirement.

-The volunteer tax counselors are trained and certified with AARP and the IRS.
+certified with AARP and the IRS.
 They will assist with filling certain tax forms and schedules, including Form 1040 and Homestead Tax Credit.
 The Volunteer Protection Act requires the volunteers stay within the scope of this AARP program.
 If a counselor finds that your return is too complex, they may ask you to seek paid tax assistance.